-Purpose: To assure the consistent and excellent quality of the RVC's courses and the standards of the College's awards.
+Purpose: To assure the consistent and excellent quality of the RVC's courses and the standards of the RVC's awards.

-- To recommend the RVC's teaching quality strategy for approval by the Academic Board, and to promote and monitor its implementation. - 2.
-To develop and monitor the implementation of procedures for the assurance and enhancement of the quality of all taught courses. - 3.
-To develop and monitor the implementation of procedures for the assurance of the academic standards of taught awards made by the RVC. - 4.
-To operate processes for the initial validation and comprehensive periodic review of taught courses. - 5.
-To recommend to Academic Board the appointment of External Examiners, and to ensure that the RVC responds appropriately to their reports. - 6.
-To operate schemes to gather evaluations from students, graduates, employers and other appropriate groups and to ensure that they are responded to and acted upon. - 7.
-To oversee staff and educational development activities related to learning, teaching and assessment enhancement. - 8.
-To oversee arrangements for the delivery of courses run in collaboration with other institutions. - 9.
-To ensure the RVC's practices meet the OfS ongoing conditions of registration for quality and standards and consider guidance from the QAA.
+- 1. To promote and monitor implementation of the aspects of the Learning, Teaching, Assessment and Student Experience strategy that relate to quality assurance. - 2.
+To develop and monitor the implementation of procedures for the assurance and enhancement of the academic standards of taught awards made by the RVC. - 3.
+To operate processes for the initial validation and comprehensive periodic review of taught courses. - 4.
+To recommend to Academic Board the appointment of External Examiners, and to ensure that the RVC responds appropriately to their reports. - 5.
+To operate schemes to gather evaluations from students, graduates, employers and other appropriate groups and to ensure that they are responded to and acted upon. - 6.
+To oversee staff and educational development activities related to learning, teaching and assessment enhancement. - 7.
+To oversee arrangements for the delivery of courses run in collaboration with other institutions. - 8.
+To ensure the RVC's practices meet the OfS ongoing conditions of registration for quality and standards and where relevant consider guidance from the QAA. - 9.
 To ensure that the RVC meets the standards from the relevant professional bodies e.g., RCVS, AVMA, EAEVE, AVBC, RSoB and similar bodies, unless the process for preparing for such visits is otherwise described by the body conducting the review. - 10.
 To normally oversee the RVC's strategy, and coordination of the RVC's preparations for review visits by the designated quality body for higher education in England. - 11.
 To have oversight of, and to approve, the RVC's annual report that informs the University Quality Enhancement Review (see University of London Regulation 1 paragraph 67.5). - 12.
 To review RVC-wide performance indicators related to teaching and learning, and to ensure that they are acted upon.